ellisnatalie88/ellisnatalie88/README.md

 - My proficiency in data analytics has further facilitated data-driven decision-making, leading to the optimization of supply chain processes and the realization of organizational goals
 - My dedication to continuous learning and adaptation in this dynamic field underscores my leadership in navigating the intricacies of healthcare supply chain management

+## Data Science Projects  📊
+Riding the Waves of Biodiversity: How Ocean Surfing Influences our Body Microbiome (Chaminade University of Honolulu - Data Science Program)

 Feel free to explore my repositories and let's connect!  ☺️